 From its earliest days, the District Court has made its mark on the nation’s judicial landscape.
 In 1818, Judge Benjamin Parke upheld the constitutionality of the federal statute permitting the return of fugitive slaves to the states from which they had fled.
 In 1862, Judge Caleb Blood Smith, who as President Abraham Lincoln’s Secretary of the Interior was the first cabinet secretary from Indiana, presided over the “Morgan County War” trials, sparked by a band of southern Indiana citizens firing on union cavalry troops who were attempting to arrest Union army deserters.
 District Judge David McDonald and Circuit Justice David Davis heard the Civil War-era case of Ex parte Milligan and sent it on to the Supreme Court where, in 1866, Justice Davis announced the decision of the Supreme Court that civilian citizens may not be tried by military courts when the civil courts are open and available to hear cases.
 In the mid-1920s, the Court presided over a series of Prohibition-era prosecutions, including the “Jack Daniels Conspiracy Case,” which implicated 31 individuals ranging from bootleggers to St. Louis politicians and businessmen in a criminal scheme that siphoned 30,000 gallons of whiskey from nearly 900 barrels and sold the goods on the black market.

 The District Court bench, whose members have included former Indiana Supreme Court justices, former members of Indiana’s General Assembly, and a former member of the United States House of Representatives, was an all-male institution until President Ronald Reagan appointed the first female judge, Sarah Evans Barker, in 1984.
 The court’s first African-American judge, Tanya Walton Pratt, was appointed by President Barack Obama in 2010.
-The present court has addressed such complex and important public issues as busing, obscenity, school prayer, police brutality, prison conditions, voting rights, government corruption, ownership of international art antiquities, and the right of a child with AIDS to attend public school, in addition to many highly significant private lawsuits with national and international implications.
+The present court has addressed such complex and important public issues as busing, obscenity, school prayer, excessive force, prison conditions, voting rights, government corruption, ownership of international art antiquities, and the right of a child with AIDS to attend public school, in addition to many highly significant private lawsuits with national and international implications.